Kim Wilde: TV and radio

 Wilde broadened her eco-friendly image by taking on advertising jobs for various 'green' companies.
 For two years, she featured on advertisements for the highstreet health food shop Holland & Barrett.
 She wrote infomercials for Bold and Timotei, and in 2008, she started advertising 'green kitchens' for Magnet.
 In 2019, Cadbury featured Wilde in one of their 30 second TV commercials for their Darkmilk chocolate bar campaign, set in a horticultural setting.

 Radio

 Wilde presented Secret Songs on Magic 105.4 every Sunday between 10 am and 1 pm.
 It later became The Request Show.
 In 2021, Wilde joined Ireland's Classic Hits Radio, presenting The Kim Wilde 80's Show which airs in the evenings, four days a week.

 Personal life

+Wilde dated Calvin Hayes, a British musician and founding member of Johnny Hates Jazz, during the 1980s.
+Hayes played drums for Wilde's 1981 touring band following the success of her "Kids In America" single.
+Calvin Hayes later recruited Wilde to sing back-up vocals for Johnny Hates Jazz's 1987 single, "Turn Back the Clock".

 On 1 September 1996, Wilde married her co-star in Tommy, Hal Fowler, and expressed a desire to have children as soon as possible.
-On 3 January 1998 she gave birth to Harry Tristan, who is now a guitarist in the alternative rock band, Wunderhorse.
-On 14 January 2000, Rose Elisabeth was born.
-They announced their separation and subsequent divorce via a statement on Twitter on 21 December 2022.
+On 3 January 1998 she gave birth to Harry Tristan, who is now a guitarist in the alternative rock band Wunderhorse.
+A daughter was born in 2000.
+Wilde and Fowler announced their separation and subsequent divorce via a statement on Twitter on 21 December 2022.